woutertonnon/woutertonnon/README.md

 - 👋 Hi, I’m @woutertonnon
-- 👀 I’m interested in numerical methods for partial differential equations.
+- 👀 I’m interested in numerical methods for partial differential equations..
-- 🌱 I’m currently learning semi-lagrangian methods.

 <!---
 woutertonnon/woutertonnon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.